The similarities of Swede House to Lindsborg's Founder's Pastor Olof Olsson's stone house are striking.

 Who the builder of Swede House was has not yet been determined, but he may be the same builder of Dr. Rev. Olof Olsson's home who was the founder of Lindsborg and the Bethany Lutheran Church.
 I read in some Lindsborg literature that there was a real effort in Lindsborg to move the Olsson stone house to the McPherson County Old Mill Museum in the 1990s, but in the process the structure crumbled, and, with it, a crucial piece of Swedish Lindsborg Kansas Smoky Valley history was lost forever!

 The drawing is from page 9 of Anna Olsson's book, "En Prärieunges Funderingar -- "A CHILD OF THE PRAIRIE," translated by Martha Winblad, edited by Elizabeth Jaderborg, 1978.
-Anna was the daughter of the founder of Lindsborg, Rev. Olof Olsson, and lived in this stone house.
+Anna was the daughter of the founder of Lindsborg, Pastor Olof Olsson, and lived in this stone house.
+Note that there are other drawings and paintings of Pastor Olsson's house showing on the front of the house three (3) windows on the second story.

 Swedish Stone House Research by Mrs. Elizabeth Jaderborg